Eco tourism is part of Desert Divers’ DNA.

 That’s not to say it’s easy.
 Egypt, like many large and developing nations, has huge challenges.

 For us, sustainable tourism has 3 sides: environmental, cultural and economic.
-Here are some of the initiatives we are involved with, and some ways you can help!
+Here are some of the initiatives we’ve been involved with over the years, and some ways you can help!

 EU grant for developing sustainable tourism (SSRDP)